Tesla Tips

 One of the pros of purchasing a used car through Tesla is that you get a Used Vehicle Limited Warranty, which gives you an additional coverage of 10,000 miles or 1 year.

-For more information on the warranty be sure to check out it here.
+For more information on the warranty be sure to check it out here.

 The downside is that you don’t get to see the pictures of the used car until delivery (unless you go through a sales representative who will be okay to send you some pictures, though not easy).